 Doula providers are required to bill for doula services to FFS through eMedNY through March 31, 2025.
-Effective April 1, 2025, doulas services are added to the MMC benefit package.
-Doula providers are required to bill the individual's MMC plan for covered doula services on and after April 1, 2025, and will continue to bill FFS only when the Medicaid member is enrolled in FFS.
+Effective April 1, 2025, doulas services will be added to the MMC benefit package.
+Doula providers will be required to bill the individual's MMC plan for covered doula services on and after April 1, 2025, and will continue to bill FFS only when the Medicaid member is enrolled in FFS.